Atypos.family

 6. "Poor you"

-Why it hurts: because it turns the parent into a tragedy character.
-And it overshadows the good your child brings.
+Why it hurts: it turns the parent into a tragedy character.

 Try instead: "You're holding this whole routine.
 How are you?"